andybalaam/retropie-recording/instructions.md

 Now you should delete the files from your RetroPie.
 Log in to the RetroPie as described in the first section, and delete all recording files by typing this:

-**Note:** This deletes all your recordings, and you can't undo!
+<span style="color: red;"><strong>Note: This deletes all your recordings, and you can't undo!</strong></span>

 ```
 rm recording_*.mkv
 ```

-**Note:** This deletes all your recordings, and you can't undo!
+<span style="color: red;"><strong>Note: This deletes all your recordings, and you can't undo!</strong></span>

 ### Safer: recording onto a USB stick

 **Note**: recording directly onto the RetroPie like we described above is dangerous because you could fill up all the disk space or corrupt your SD card, which could make RetroPie stop working, meaning you need to wipe your SD card and set up RetroPie again.

-It's safer to record onto a separate USB disk.
-To find out how, read "Recording to an External Storage Device" in [Retro Resolution's guide](https://retroresolution.com/2016/07/06/recording-live-gameplay-in-retropies-retroarch-emulators-natively-on-the-raspberry-pi/#li_performance_external_hdd).
+It's safer and faster to record onto a separate USB disk.
+To find out how, read "Recording to an External Storage Device" in [Retro Resolution's guide](https://retroresolution.com/2016/07/06/recording-live-gameplay-in-retropies-retroarch-emulators-natively-on-the-raspberry-pi/#li_performance_external_hdd): change the `--record` parameter in your launch config to point to your USB stick (probably something like `/media/usb0/` but check beforehand).

+If you want to grab your recordings easily from another PC, you can save them in a "captures" subfolder in the main roms folder, and then access the roms share by navigating to `\\retropie\roms`.